girder/girder_worker/docs/plugins.rst

     evicting items
   * ``diskcache_large_value_threshold`` (default=1024): cached values below this
     size are stored directly in the cache's sqlite db

+Direct Paths
+************

+If a input file resource includes a ``direct_path`` value, and that path is a locally accessible file, then Girder Worker can use the file without downloading it.
+Depending on deployment, this may not be desired, as it could expose internal file system details to a task, or the path might refer to different files in the context of Girder versus Girder Worker.
+To enable using direct paths, there is a configuration option:

+  * ``allow_direct_path`` (default=False): if True, enable using direct paths
+    when they are specified by a input file resource.

+Direct paths are not used if the input file resource uses ``fetch_parent``.

 R
 -